ptoledo-teaching/dataengineering-spark/README.md

 Uses `config/`, `credentials/`, and `scripts/` to deploy and configure your cluster.

-You may need to edit `config/flintrock/config.yaml` if:
+You may need to edit `config/flintrock/config.yaml` if you want to:

-- Changing instance type (default: `t2.micro`)
+- Change the instance type (default: `t2.micro`)
-- Updating the AMI ID (subject to change)
+- Updatw the AMI ID
-- Modifying number of workers (default: 2)
+- Modify number of workers (default: 2)

 If deployment fails, the script will prompt you about keeping or deleting the created machines.